Interactions

 when adding elements to the view, such as a modal or toast appearing.
 Elements moving in response to the user’s input, such as a dropdown opening or toggle switching should also use this style.

-Exit easing
+Exit Easing

 Use